-Twenty Six 03 is a Brighton based production company with a London satellite office, originally founded by Duncan Gray in 2015
+Twenty Six 03 is a Gateshead based production company with a London satellite office, originally founded by Duncan Gray in 2015.

 Duncan Gray - Founder